-Future Counselor: For Student in Oregon High School or Oregon High School Graduate
+Future LPC: For Student in Oregon High School or Oregon High School Graduate

 Your First Step: